Cryogenic liquids and their storage tanks

 All inspections, examinations and tests are documented and records have to be kept for the life of the tank.

 Users and owners of cryogenic tanks have legal responsibilities and a duty of care to ensure their equipment is maintained and operated safely.
 The gas suppliers will only fill a tank once they have established that it is safe to do so, refer to BCGA GN 17.
-BCGA Leaflet 12 provides advice and guidance on appropriate practice.
+BCGA L12 provides advice and guidance on appropriate practice.

 Cryogenic tank repair and modification